-It’s 86°F outside, and here we are telling you to think about the snowy days of Christmas.
-Already.
-If you have an online shop, please start thinking about the Christmas holiday season already!
+It’s only barely getting colder outside, and here we are telling you to think about the snowy days of Christmas.
+What’s up with that?
+Well, it’s never early enough to start planning for the most wonderful time of the year.
+So, if you have an online shop, please start thinking about the Christmas holiday season already!

-Ranking in Google isn’t something you can do overnight, and that is why it’s never too early to start.
-Remember, it’s already September.
-Don’t forget we also have Black Friday (25th of November) and Cyber Monday (28th of November) coming up as well.
+Ranking in Google isn’t something you do overnight, and that is why it’s never too early to start.
+Remember, the end of the year is approaching rapidly.
+Don’t forget we also have Black Friday (29 November) and Cyber Monday (2 December) coming up as well.
 You can set up a lot of content for all occasions.
-In this article, we’ll go over some things you can do to get prepared!
+Here, we’ll go over some things you can do to get prepared!

-- 45 Days in Advance: Post your promotion to your website calendar and post a save-the-date post on social media (including your email newsletter).
+- 45 Days in advance: Post your promotion to your website calendar and post a save-the-date post on social media and in your email newsletter).

-- 7 Days in Advance: Post an upcoming events post to social media and via email and encourage other small businesses to share it with their followers.
+- 7 Days in advance: Post an upcoming events/promotions post to social media, and via email.
+Try to encourage other (small) businesses to share it with their followers.

-- 1 Day in Advance: Post a reminder event post via social media.
+- 1 Day in advance: Post a reminder event post on social media.

-Besides the promotion mentioned above, I think you can do a lot more in terms of setting up new pages and renewing old ones.
-Let’s dig into that a little bit more.
+Keeping these steps and time frames in mind is a good rule of thumb, but I think you can do a lot more in terms of setting up new pages and renewing old ones.
+Let’s look at a few practical tips.